faragon/libsrt/README.md

 Key points:

-* Easy: write high-level-like C code.
+* Safe: write high-level-like C code.
 Write code faster and safer.
 * Fast: using O(n)/O(log n)/O(1) state of the art algorithms.
-* Useful: strings supporting raw data handling (per-byte), vector, set, map, hash set, and hash map data structures.
+* Rich: strings supporting raw data handling (per-byte), vector, bit set, set, map, hash set, and hash map data structures.
 * Efficient: space optimized, minimum allocation calls (heap and stack support for ALL data structures).
 * Compatible: OS-independent (e.g. built-in space-optimized UTF-8 support).
-* Predictable: suitable for microcontrollers and hard real-time compliant code.
+* Predictable: intended for both general purpose and for hard real-time applications.
 * Unicode: although string internal representation is raw data (bytes), functions for handling Unicode interpretation/generation/transformation are provided, so when Unicode-specific functions are used, the result of these functions is stored internally as UTF-8 (also, caching some operations, like Unicode string length -e.g. ss\_len()/ss\_size() give length in bytes, and ss\_len\_u() the length in Unicode characters-).

 How to build